Ergodicity of Sublinear Markovian Semigroups: Ergodicity of G-Brownian motion on the unit circle

-\begin{rmk} Following the strong regularity result of $\E^{*}$ in Proposition \ref{prop3.26}, and the ergodicity results for the G-Brownian motion on the unit circle, it follows that SLLN holds by Theorem \ref{thm4.7}.
-Moreover, by the no mean-uncertainty result, all the equalities hold for inequalities in SLLN (\ref{hz17}) in this case. \end{rmk}
+\begin{rmk} Following the regularity result of $\E^{*}$ in Proposition \ref{prop3.26}, and the ergodicity results for the G-Brownian motion on the unit circle, it follows that SLLN holds by Theorem \ref{thm4.7}. \end{rmk}

 Inspired by Theorem \ref{hz20}, we observe that the study of the ergodicity of the invariant expectation $\tilde {T}$ is equivalent to the study of the spectrum of the semigroup ${T}_t$ on the space of $L_b({\cal B}(\R^d))$.
-It is noted that due to the constant preserving property of the nonlinear expectation, the sublinear semigroup ${T}_t$ on $L_b({\cal B}(\R^d))$ has eigenvalue $1$.
-Theorem \ref{hz20} says that $1$ is a simple eigenvalue of $T_t$ on $L_b({\cal B}(\R^d))$.
-Denote in general $u(t,x)={T}_t\varphi(x)$ satisfies
+It is noted that due to the constant preserving property of the sublinear expectation, the sublinear semigroup ${T}_t$ on $L_b({\cal B}(\R^d))$ has eigenvalue $1$.
+Theorem \ref{hz20} says that ergodicity is equivalent to $1$ being a simple eigenvalue of $T_t$ on $L_b({\cal B}(\R^d))$ as $|\varphi(X(0))|^2$ has no mean uncertainty.

-Here the solution of (\ref{eqn3.18}) is understood in the sense of viscosity solution.
-It is easy to see even ${\mathbb G}$ is nonlinear, one still has